AtlasPad/docs/src/atlaspad-trustless-zk-launchpad/page-2.md

 <figure class=right><img src="../assets/6.png" data-clickable-image width="188"><figcaption><p>Sena Atay</p></figcaption></figure>

-She graduated from Bilkent University, Information Technology and Information Systems.
-She knows various software languages like `C++, C#, Java, .NET`.
+She graduated from Bilkent University, Computer Technology and Information Systems.  `, , , `.

-_She is active in crypto world since 2021 and she worked as a community & marketing manager at Komodo, a company formed by the former co-founders of Ethereum.
-She has also worked as `Flutter` developer in the same project.
+_She is active in crypto world since 2021 and she worked as a community & marketing manager.
 She is recognised as a successful female executive in the industry.
 She also interests in mining and rig setup.
-She set up her own rig system and mined Ethereum for a long time.
+She set up her own rig system and mined for a long time.
 Additionaly, she loves to investigate new projects and make investments to them._

+#### Skills:
+- **Software:** `C++, C#` \
+- **Java**
+- **Web:** `.NET` \

 • LinkedIn: [https://www.linkedin.com/in/ataysena/](https://www.linkedin.com/in/ataysena/)